SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

-The job of the :py:func:`_plot_*` functions is to act on the :py:obj:`matplotlib.axes.Axes` object (:kbd:`ax`) so they do not return anything.
+The job of the :py:func:`_plot_*` functions is to act on the :py:obj:`matplotlib.axes.Axes` object (:kbd:`ax`) so they may or may not return anything.

 .. _PlotTracerThalweg: